 How to Tell When to Water

-• Stick your finger into the soil.
-If the top 2 inches feel dry, it’s time to water.
+- Push your finger into the soil.
+If the top couple of inches feel dry then you can be confident that it’s the right time to water.

 Seasonal Watering Schedule

-• Fall/Winter: Reduce to once a month or less.
+- Fall/Winter: Reduce your watering to once a month or less.

-A lot of ZZ parents worry about underwatering but these plants are surprisingly resilient.
-What they can’t stand is sitting in soggy soil.
+A lot of people worry about underwatering but these ZZ plants are surprisingly tough.
+What they absolutely hate though is sitting in soggy soil.

-If you’re noticing yellow leaves or mushy stems you’re probably being too generous with the watering can.
-Remember: it’s easier to revive a drought-stressed ZZ than to save one from root rot.
+If you’re noticing yellow leaves or the stems turning mushy then you’ve probably overwatered.
+Remember: it’s easier to revive a ZZ plant that’s stressed from a lack of water than to save one that’s got root rot.

 Tip: Always use lukewarm water.
-Cold water shocks the roots and can slow growth.
+Cold water can shock the roots and will slow its growth.

 4. Keep Humidity Balanced

-These plants adapted to varying conditions in their native habitat so they’re not going to throw a fit if your home isn’t a tropical paradise.
+They would have adapted to a lot of varying conditions in their native habitat so they’re not going to be all that bothered if your home isn’t a tropical paradise.

 A few extra tips:

-• Place a pebble tray filled with water under the pot.
+- Put a pebble tray filled with water under the pot of your ZZ plant.

 5. Fertilize Sparingly